 Despite this, it is an affordable mass-market device whose tolerances fall short of professional color analyzers.

 The Display 3 PRO II differs from the original version by including new hardware/firmware features that allow for refresh rate detection and synchronization at the time of meter initialization.
-This version of the meter is indicated by the presence of B in the serial number and is only available in the OEM version of the meter.
+This version of the meter is indicated by the presence of B in the serial number.
 Otherwise, the meter is unchanged.

 We have developed a version of the Display 3, which we have named the Display 3 PRO, that offers substantially enhanced accuracy across a wide range of displays.